listr2/listr2/docs/listr/environment.md

 <!-- more -->

 - `listr2` supports both `esm` and `cjs` modules **for now**.
+But is only bundled for `esm` modules going forward.
 - You need a supported `node.js` version, end-of-life versions are deprecated and not supported.

-## Supporting Multiple Node Module Structures
+## Supporting Multiple Node Module Structures <Version version="v10.1.0" /><GithubIssue :issue="755" />

-At some point, the support for `cjs` will be dropped in favor of keeping up with the `node.js` ecosystem.
-This will of course be done through a major release.
+`listr2` supports both `esm` and `cjs` module structures however with the recent changes on [node](https://nodejs.org/api/modules.html#loading-ecmascript-modules-using-require), we only bundle `esm` modules going forward.
+This will still support `cjs` module structure.

-But now also taking into hand my current situation of depending on mostly `cjs` only libraries, I do want to keep the `cjs` version as everything slowly migrates to `esm`.
+Thanks to [@hyperz111](https://github.com/hyperz111) for making me aware of this change, which cut our bundle distribution size in half.

 Given the latest changes on `ts-node`, `jest`, and `ts-jest` allowed us to move everything in the repository to `esm`.
-This enabled the repository starting from version `>= 6` to use dynamic imports for anything that is using an `esm` module.
+This enabled the repository starting from version <Version version="v6" /> to use dynamic imports for anything that is using an `esm` module.
 So from that version and upward, everything should be up to date with the upstream of the dependencies.
 So keeping the `cjs` version does not hinder us from updating the given packages.

 ### Disadvantages